zenpao/zenpao/README.md

 &ndash; 🫡 Wazzup, I’m @zenpao .
 A self-taught programmer and graphic designer.

-&ndash; 🚧 I’m currently on a career development break.
-Part-time graphic designer at a local bakery.
+&ndash; 🚧 I’m currently on a much needed rest and career development break.

 &ndash; 📺 I’m still learning new things.